Mooring Warps Size Guide

 - Permanent Anchor Mooring: permanent attachment to the sea bed at a single fixed point or as part of a series.

-- Swinging Mooring – also known as a single or simple mooring is generally a single anchor or weight laid on the sea bed and connected to a buoy on the surface.
-A mooring that is attached to a series of anchors or weights on the sea bed (also known as a trot) is still a swinging mooring if the connection is individual i.e. allows swing, Swinging refers to the fact that a yacht secured to a single point will be able to turn full circle in either direction according to the wind and tide.
-The buoy can be identifiable as a yacht’s home or as a visitor mooring Sea bed mooring points vary from purpose designed anchors to concrete weights according to local conditions.
-The sea bed anchor is normally attached to the mooring buoy with a chain known as the riser.
-A yacht is generally attached to the mooring buoy with a substantial, chafe protected mooring rope commonly referred to as a strop or a bridle.
+- Swinging Mooring – a single mooring is generally a single anchor or weight laid on the sea bed and connected to a buoy on the surface.
+A mooring attached to a series of anchors or weights on the sea bed (also known as a trot) is still swinging if the connection is individual, i.e. allows swing.
+Swinging refers to the fact that a yacht secured to a single point can turn full circle in either direction, according to the wind and tide.
+The buoy can be identifiable as a yacht’s home or a visitor's mooring.
+Sea bed mooring points vary from purpose-designed anchors to concrete weights according to local conditions.
+The sea bed anchor is typically attached to the mooring buoy with a chain known as the riser.
+A yacht is generally attached to the mooring buoy with a substantial, chafe-protected mooring rope commonly referred to as a strop or a bridle.

 - Running or Travelling: a fixed anchorage on the seabed with a block attached.
-A long line is reeved through the block and each end led back to the shoreline where it is spliced together to form an endless loop.
+A long line is reeved through the block, and each end leads back to the shoreline, where it is spliced together to form an endless loop.
 A rope is attached to the running rope to act as a riser.
-This type of mooring is very popular for dinghies and tenders which can be therefore be moored at a distance from the shore but easily pulled back in for embarkation.
+This type of mooring is prevalent for dinghies and tenders, which can be moored at a distance from the shore but easily pulled back in for embarkation.

-There are two major factors in determining the adequate rope diameter for your individual mooring requirements:
+There are two significant factors in determining the adequate rope diameter for your mooring requirements:

 - The risk factor created by leaving your yacht unattended in all weathers.